Casey's General Stores (CASY) Dips More Than Broader Markets: What You Should Know

-Coming into today, shares of the convenience store chain had lost 4.63% in the past month.
-In that same time, the Retail-Wholesale sector lost 2.03%, while the S&P 500 gained 0.84%.
+Heading into today, shares of the convenience store chain had lost 8.53% over the past month, lagging the Retail-Wholesale sector's loss of 6.57% and the S&P 500's loss of 2% in that time.

 Wall Street will be looking for positivity from Casey's General Stores as it approaches its next earnings report date.
 This is expected to be March 7, 2023.
-The company is expected to report EPS of $1.67, down 2.34% from the prior-year quarter.
+The company is expected to report EPS of $1.79, up 4.68% from the prior-year quarter.
 Our most recent consensus estimate is calling for quarterly revenue of $3.52 billion, up 15.53% from the year-ago period.

 Investors might also notice recent changes to analyst estimates for Casey's General Stores.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+Recent revisions tend to reflect the latest near-term business trends.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate has moved 2.92% higher within the past month.
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+The Zacks Consensus EPS estimate has moved 3.41% higher within the past month.
 Casey's General Stores is currently sporting a Zacks Rank of #3 (Hold).

-Looking at its valuation, Casey's General Stores is holding a Forward P/E ratio of 19.65.
-For comparison, its industry has an average Forward P/E of 18.83, which means Casey's General Stores is trading at a premium to the group.
+Investors should also note Casey's General Stores's current valuation metrics, including its Forward P/E ratio of 18.38.
+Its industry sports an average Forward P/E of 18.22, so we one might conclude that Casey's General Stores is trading at a premium comparatively.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report